appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2 and l2*
 1. External user authentication service shall be an ADA approved service; and
-2. Provided evidence describes how the out of band verifier expires after 7 days.
+2. Provided evidence shall demonstrate that the out-of-band verifier expires after 7 days.

 ---